DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 If you encounter issues upgrading to the latest version, check the Troubleshooting section.

 ### Upgrade an older version to +3.107.0
 Starting version 3.107.0 a new feature is added to enable Lambda function to store unforwarded events incase of exceptions on the intake point.
-Unforwaded events will be stored under a specific dir `retry/` in the same S3 bucket used to store tags cache.
+If the feature is enabled using `DD_STORE_FAILED_EVENTS` env var, failing events will be stored under a defined dir in the same S3 bucket used to store tags cache.
 The same bucket can be used to store logs from several Lambda functions under unique subdirs.

 ### Upgrade an older version to +3.106.0
 Starting version 3.106.0 Lambda function has been updated to add a prefix to cache filenames stored in the S3 bucket configured in `DD_S3_BUCKET_NAME`.